Houthis: History

-Membership and support

-There is a difference between the al-Houthi family and the Houthi movement.
-The movement was called by their opponents and foreign media "Houthis".
-The name came from the surname of the early leader of the movement, Hussein al-Houthi, who died in 2004.

-The Houthis avoid assuming a singular tribal identity.
-Instead, the group strategically draws support from tribes of the northern Bakil federation, rival to the Hashid federation which had been a traditional ally of the central government.
-The Houthis' lack of centralised command structure allows them to generate immense support, as Yemenis from diverse backgrounds have joined their cause.

-Membership of the group had between 1,000 and 3,000 fighters as of 2005 and between 2,000 and 10,000 fighters as of 2009.
-In 2010, the Yemen Post claimed that they had over 100,000 fighters.
-According to Houthi expert Ahmed Al-Bahri, by 2010, the Houthis had a total of 100,000–120,000 followers, including both armed fighters and unarmed loyalists.

-As of 2015, the group is reported to have attracted new supporters from outside their traditional demographics.
+Following the outbreak of the Gaza war, the Houthis began to fire missiles at Israel and to attack ships off Yemen's coast in the Red Sea, which they say is in solidarity with the Palestinians and aiming to facilitate entry of humanitarian aid into the Gaza Strip.
+On 31 October Houthi forces launched ballistic missiles at Israel, which were shot down by Israel's Arrow missile defense system.
+Israeli officials claimed that this was the first ever combat to occur in space.
+In order to end the attacks in the Red Sea, the Houthis demanded a ceasefire in Gaza and an end to Israel's blockade of the Gaza Strip.
+In January 2024, the United States and the United Kingdom conducted airstrikes against multiple Houthi targets in Yemen.

 Ideology

-The Houthi movement follows a mixed ideology with religious, Yemeni nationalist, and big tent populist tenets, imitating Hezbollah.
-Outsiders have argued that their political views are often vague, contradictory, and many of their slogans do not accurately reflect their aims.
-According to researcher Bernard Haykel, the movement's founder Hussein al-Houthi was influenced by a variety of different religious traditions and political ideologies, making it difficult to fit him or his followers into existing categories.
-The Houthis have portrayed themselves as national resistance, defending all Yemenis from outside aggression and influences, as champions against corruption, chaos, and extremism, and as representative for the interests of marginalized tribal groups and the Zayidi sect.
+The Houthi movement follows a mixed ideology with religious, Yemeni nationalist, and big tent-populist elements, imitating Hezbollah.
+Outsiders have argued that the group's ideological tenets are often vague and self-contradictory and that many of its slogans do not accurately reflect its aims.
+According to American historian Bernard Haykel, the movement's founder, Hussein al-Houthi, was influenced by a variety of religious traditions and political ideologies, making it difficult to fit him or his followers into existing categories.
+The Houthis have portrayed themselves as a national resistance force, defending all Yemenis from outside aggression and influences, as champions against corruption, chaos, and extremism, and as representatives for the interests of marginalized tribal groups and the Zayidi sect.